zvapa/udacity-data-analyst-nanodegree-projects/investigate-a-dataset/README.md

 ### To follow along:

 * Clone this repo.
-* Install Jupyter Notebook, preferably with Anaconda distribution (includes all other dependencies)
+* Install Jupyter Notebook, preferably with the Anaconda distribution (includes all other dependencies)
+* Packages required (should be included with Anaconda):
+--* sqlite
+--* pandas
+--* numpy
+--* matplotlib
+--* seaborn
 * Download the *European Soccer Database database* from Kagle using [this link](https://www.kaggle.com/hugomathien/soccer/data) & unzip in the root folder of the project.
 * Open the `Investigate a Soccer Dataset.ipynb` jupyter notebook and run the cells.